-While serving as a hospital chaplain in 2004, I became a Certified Laughter Leader offering therapeutic presentations for patients, care-givers, workforce programs and for just side-splitting laughs through banquet comedy that involves voluntary audience participation in therapeutic laughter exercises with a mixture of hilarious story comedy for a unique evening of wholesome funny entertainment!
+While serving as a hospital chaplain in 2005, I became a Certified Laughter Leader through the World Laughter Tour training, and have since been offering therapeutic presentations for patients, care-givers, workforce programs and for just side-splitting laughs through banquet comedy that involves voluntary audience participation in therapeutic laughter exercises with a mixture of hilarious story comedy for a unique evening of wholesome funny entertainment!

 It was while working as a hospital chaplain during the aftermath of Hurricane Katrina that I noticed that patients who suddenly found something to laugh about also seemed to turn the corner in their healing process.
 That experience led me to an extensive study in the medical benefits of humor and laughter, even becoming a Certified Laughter Leader and a frequent banquet comedian.

 He He He, Ha Ha Ha, Ho Ho Ho…

 One day while working with Hurricane Katrina victims, as a hospital chaplain, I was struck by the quick turn-around one patient took, when he suddenly found something to laugh about.

 On a follow-up visit, he began to tell me about how he was thinking about something a comedian once talked about.
 As I was listening to him tell the story, I wanted to jump in and finish for him – because was reciting an old George Carlin comedy bit, called “Stuff.”
 The bit was one of my favorites!